giniluong/netflix/README.md

 ### Project Overview

 This data analysis project aims to offer insights into how user information influences Netflix's monthly revenue.
-By examining various aspects of user data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of Netflix and its user base.
+I also examine various aspects of the data to identify trends and better understand Netflix and its user base.

 ### Data Source